jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

   </p>

 For this section of code, we will need a [style ID](https://docs.mapbox.com/help/glossary/style-id/).
 A style ID is a unique identifier for each style associated with any Mapbox username.
 To use the Mapbox Styles API, you will need to know the style ID for the map style you are working with.

+We are going to initialize a map with the variable name "map", and is going to be added into the div, or `container`, with the ID "map".
+Keep in mind.
+These could be changed.

-In the code block below, you will need to replace the coordinates for the starting position.
-Try setting the coordinates for Portland, Oregon by replacing the longitude field witih: -122.6788 and the latitude field with: 45.5212.
-You can http://geojson.io to find the coordinates by placing a marker using.
+In the code block below, _you will need to replace the coordinates_ for the starting map center position.
+Set the coordinates for Portland, Oregon by replacing the longitude field witih: -122.6788 and the latitude field with: 45.5212.

 ```javascript
 var map = new mapboxgl.Map({